bllanos/lean-rust-ffi/examples/sleep/README.md

 2. Rust `-sys` libraries that wrap Lean libraries declare dependencies on Rust libraries that mirror the dependencies between Lean libraries. `extern crate` directives in Rust code are needed to force the dependencies to be linked as there are no explicit Rust code dependencies between the crates ([example](rust/concurrent_sys/src/lib.rs)).
 3. To build executables from Lean code that depends on Rust code, there are Rust executables that call entrypoint functions (e.g. [`concurrent_main()`](lean/concurrent/Concurrent.lean)) defined in Lean libraries.

-Each programming language is responsible for compiling its own code, but Rust tooling is used to orchestrate compilation commands for both languages and to link libraries together into executables.
-Giving one linker toolchain control over all link operations makes it easier to manage link-time dependencies in a systematic way and prevent link-time errors.
+Each programming language is responsible for compiling its own code, but Rust's build tools orchestrate compilation commands for both languages and link libraries together into executables.
+Giving one language's toolchain control over all linking operations makes it easier to manage link-time dependencies in a systematic way and prevent link-time errors.
 The cost of this strategy is some added boilerplate code to wrap foreign libraries, as shown in the diagram above.
-We made Rust's build tools responsible linking because they are more mature and have a larger ecosystem than Lean's build tools.
-Note that this means there is no need for the `crate-type` attribute specifying what kind of build artifact to generate from Rust code as Rust build artifacts never need to be used by Lean's build tools.
+We made Rust's build tools responsible for linking because they are more mature and have a larger ecosystem than Lean's build tools.
+Note that, with this approach, there is no need for the [`crate-type` attribute](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#the-crate-type-field) specifying what kind of build artifact to generate from Rust code since Rust build artifacts are never used by Lean's build tools.

 For more information on build artifacts and linking, see <https://doc.rust-lang.org/reference/linkage.html>.

 ### Static versus dynamic linking

-Following the [arguments expressed in `min-sized-rust`](https://github.com/johnthagen/min-sized-rust#dynamic-linking-why-it-doesnt-work), we use static linking to create executables that only depend on shared (i.e. dynamically-linked) libraries that are already pre-installed on most platforms (e.g. `libm`).
+Following the [arguments expressed in `min-sized-rust`](https://github.com/johnthagen/min-sized-rust#dynamic-linking-why-it-doesnt-work), we primarily use static linking to create executables.
+We only allow executables to depend on shared (i.e. dynamically-linked) libraries that are already pre-installed on most platforms (e.g. `libm`).

-If we wanted to support running Lean code that depends on Rust in Lean's interpreter, it would be necessary to create shared libraries (either instead of, or in addition to, static libraries) and use them with the Lean interpreter's [`--load-dynlib`](https://lean-lang.org/doc/reference/latest/Run-Time-Code/Foreign-Function-Interface/#The-Lean-Language-Reference--Run-Time-Code--Foreign-Function-Interface--____LSQ_extern_RSQ_--in-the-Interpreter) argument.
+If we wanted to support running Lean code that depends on Rust in Lean's interpreter, we would need to create shared libraries (either instead of, or in addition to, static libraries) and use them with the Lean interpreter's [`--load-dynlib`](https://lean-lang.org/doc/reference/latest/Run-Time-Code/Foreign-Function-Interface/#The-Lean-Language-Reference--Run-Time-Code--Foreign-Function-Interface--____LSQ_extern_RSQ_--in-the-Interpreter) argument.

 Running foreign code in the Lean interpreter is seldom needed, however.
 Consider that:

 1. Any undefined behavior in foreign code would affect the Lean interpreter internally and could lead to unexpected results.
 2. Foreign code is especially useful for implementing side effects, but using [#eval](https://lean-lang.org/doc/reference/latest/Interacting-with-Lean/#Lean___Parser___Command___eval) to evaluate code with side-effects is unusual.
 Side effects would occur while viewing code in an editor that automatically runs `#eval` commands.
-It is dangerous if viewing code may modify one's system.
+Code that may modify one's system when viewed is potentially dangerous.

 ## Rust code design